altomator/Introduction_to_Deep_Learning/classify-with-Tensorflow/README.md

 >python3 label_image.py

-To classify a set of images and output the results in a CSF file:
+To classify a set of images and output the results in a CSV file:

 >python3 label_image.py > out.csv